 A friend of the family saw Dr Mick Donegan, Founder & CEO of SpecialEffect giving a talk and thought he might be able to help.
 Rob’s family got in touch and SpecialEffect arranged to go to the hospital to assess Rob and see if their eye-controlled computer could help.
 The first visit was very promising and SpecialEffect loaned Rob a system.
-It tracks Rob’s eye movement; a blink is like the click of a mouse.
-Seeing the system in action Rob’s Dad, Ian, said:
+It tracks Rob’s eye movement, a blink is like the click of a mouse.

-Rob has gone on to study at Bristol University and became the first tetraplegic in the world to take part in a Tough Mudder!
-He’s now an Ambassador for SpecialEffect.
+Rob has gone on to study at Bristol University where he got a first class honours degree, he was the first tetraplegic in the world to take part in a Tough Mudder and is now an Ambassador for SpecialEffect.